AdamDuHame/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+  Semantic HTML gives meaning to your html.
+It lets devs and computers read the html.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+display: block displays all elements as blocks, display: inline displays elements on a line together.
+Display: block doesn't allow multiple items on a single line.

 3. What are the 4 areas of the box model?

+content, padding, border, margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+the horizontal or x axis

 5. Explain why git is valuable to a team of developers.

+Git allows a team of developers to each work individually on a project and then merge their work in a way that doesn't get chaotic, and allows for previous versions of the project to be easily accessed.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.